 Wills & Estate Disputes

-If you are affected by a challenge to a Will or an estate, or feel you haven't been considered fairly in a Will, you may not be aware of the steps available to you or the best process to take.
-It is important to see a lawyer early as there are certain time limits for challenging Wills.
-Additionally a specialised inheritance lawyer will be able to assist you to understand all your options and maximise your chances of effectively bringing a claim, or defending any challenge.
+If you are affected by a challenge to a will or an estate, or feel you haven't been considered fairly, you may not be aware of the best process to take.
+It is important to see a lawyer early as there are certain time limits for challenging wills.
+Additionally, a specialised inheritance lawyer will be able to assist you to understand all your options and maximise your chances of effectively bringing a claim or defending any challenge.

-Our team has significant experience in assisting executors and trustees administering Estates that are the subject of a claim, supporting beneficiaries in defending claims and advising individuals who may wish to bring a claim against the Estate or assets of a family member or domestic partner.
-Our experience extends to Guardianship and Administration matters, regularly appearing in the South Australian Civil and Adminsitrative Tribunal (SACAT) making or defending applications for the appointment of administrators and/or guardians.
+Our team has significant experience in assisting executors and trustees administering estates that are the subject of a claim, supporting beneficiaries in defending claims, and advising individuals who may wish to bring a claim against the estate or assets of a family member/domestic partner.
+Our experience extends to guardianship and administration matters.
+We regularly appear in the South Australian Civil and Administrative Tribunal (SACAT), making or defending applications for the appointment of administrators and/or guardians.

-Our approach is to guide parties and families towards resolving their estate disputes in order to avoid what can be debilitating financial and emotional costs.
+Our approach is to guide parties towards resolving their disputes in order to avoid what can be debilitating financial and emotional costs.

 Protecting your estate

 Our Estate Litigation lawyers work alongside our leading Wills and Estates Administration and Planning Team.
 We provide tailored advice and guidance to families, couples and individuals to assist them in protecting their assets, superannuation and estates from future claims.

 - Contesting a Will

 - Superannuation and Insurance claims